 I'll talk more about background blur in the aperture section next, but the long focal lengths and wide aperture combination enables the background of 70-200mm images to be diffusely blurred.
 That attribute is especially great for portraits captured where the background cannot be adequately controlled, including at sporting events and performances captured from a seat in the audience.

 While portrait photography generally refers to photographing people, certain types of wildlife photos are regarded as portraits.
-These images typically include the animal substantially filling the frame, and for that task, this focal length range often falls short of the need unless the wildlife subject is large or close.
+These images typically include the animal substantially filling the frame, and for that task, this focal length range often falls short of the need unless the wildlife subject is large or close — or extenders are used.
 If capturing environmental wildlife portraits or captive wildlife, the 70-200mm focal length range may be perfect.
 This focal length range is great for photographing pets, including dogs and cats.

 A 70-200mm lens is a great studio lens, working especially well for product images and many other general studio applications.
 A significant percentage of the product images on this site were captured within this focal length range, and this range works well for more substantial products, including vehicles — car portraits.